"By giving him pleasure and receiving pleasure, it has brought us closer together physically"

 On the other hand, some Asian girls are more liberal in this day and age and are likely to have sex to please their boyfriend.

-Sex may not always be a priority for girls who are usually looking for more in a relationship, including the socialising and naturally, finding love.
+Sex may not always be a priority for girls who are usually looking for more in a relationship.
+This includes socialising, friendship and naturally, finding love.

 Sex can be a great way to express love but love can exist without it.
 Shahlaa Naseem doesn’t believe that sex is the only way to prove love: